 The study is run by the Centre for Longitudinal Studies (CLS), a research centre in the Institute of Education, which is part of University College London.
 It is funded by the Economic and Social Research Council.
-The 2016-17 Survey is being conducted by NatCen Social Research, an independent research institute.
+You will be visited by a registered nurse from NatCen Social Research, which is an independent research institute.